 “Find the good.
 It’s all around you.
 Find it, showcase it and you’ll start believing in it.” – Jesse Owens

 Jesse Owens was an all-star American track and field athlete.
 He is best remembered for his performance at the 1936 Olympics in Berlin.
-By displaying his resilience and overcoming obstacles in the face of racism, he paved the way for many Black athletes such as Jackie Robinson and others to thrive on both a national and global stage.
+By displaying his resilience and overcoming obstacles in the face of racism, he paved the way for many Black athletes, such as Jackie Robinson and others, to thrive on a national and global stage.

 Key Facts & Information:

 - Jesse Owens was born in Oakville, AL, in 1913.
-His parents were sharecroppers, and as a child, Owens was often ill with chronic bronchial issues and pneumonia.
+His parents were sharecroppers; as a child, Owens was often ill with chronic bronchial issues and pneumonia.

-2. By the age of nine, he relocated with his family to Cleveland, OH.
-His athletic career began as he set records in the 100 and 200-yard dash in high school.
+2. By age nine, he relocated with his family to Cleveland, OH.
+His athletic career began as he set records in high school’s 100 and 200-yard dash.

 3. His performance in high school earned him the moniker, â€œBuckeye Bullet.â€

-4. Owens attended Ohio State University, but due to segregation and his financial status, he had to live off-campus and worked multiple jobs to pay for tuition.
+4. Owens attended Ohio State University, but due to segregation and his financial status, he had to live off-campus and work multiple jobs to pay for tuition.